elemental-lf/benji/_sources/backup.rst.txt

 restore your image.

 This information is stored in the database backend.
-Additionally Benji will save the metadata on the *data backend* automatically.
+Additionally Benji will save the metadata on the storage automatically.
 Should you lose your database backend, you can restore these metadata backups by using ``benji metadata-restore``.

 .. command-output:: benji metadata-restore --help

-There is currently no mechanism to import the backup of all version's metadata from the *data backend*, but you could get a list of all versions manually from the *data backend*.
+There is currently no mechanism to import the backup of all version's metadata from the storage, but you could get a list of all versions manually from the storage.

 ..
 NOTE:: This metadata backup is compressed and encrypted like the blocks
     if you have these features enabled.